npradaschnor/Programming-and-Scripting-Project-2018/README.md

 [[back to top](#project-instruction)]

-<p align="justify"> After so many attempts to get the min and max values of each column I've started to read more about the Iris Data Set and I've found an article about Iris Data Set and Machine Learning written by Jason Brownlee, Ph.D and he aimed to help professional developers to get started and confidently apply machine learning to address complex problems.
+<p align="justify"> After so many failed attempts to get the min and max values of each column I've started to read more about the Iris Data Set and I've found an article about Iris Data Set and Machine Learning written by Jason Brownlee, Ph.D aimed to help professional developers to get started and confidently apply machine learning to address complex problems.
 In the article Jason Brownlee explains in a simple way about how to do machine learning using Python and he used Iris Data Set as an example using some key libraries , such as numpy, pandas, matplotlib, scipy and sklearn.
 In a easy and fast way I could analyse the data: getting descriptions (mean, min, max values and percentiles) of each attribute, creating histogram of each numerical variable.
 Moreover, I've found an online course about Pandas DataFrame on DataCamp and it help me to understand some code/functions and based on the videos I could create some of the codes, specially to get more info about the data set that I'm working on it.
-All these websites opened my mind to Pandas, Numpy, Matplot, etc. Then, it got easier to understand how I could get graphics in a few lines of code.
-Besides, reading some tutorials (Pyplot, Numpy, Pandas) I could improve my plots by giving them a title, axis label, etc.</p>
+All these websites opened my mind to Pandas, Numpy, Matplot, etc. As I was reading more online articles about machine learning I could plan how I could analyse Iris Data set.
+I could that it was possible to run some descriptive statistics and to create plots in a few lines of code. </p>

 <p align="justify">   That way, after I read so many articles about Iris dataset and machine learning, Exploratory Data Analysis the following steps have been done:</p>